-To provide further context, the chart below compares LEC's average annual rate with that of BC Hydro assuming 2,700 kWh of consumption at 50% step 1 and 50% step 2 residential rates and a 5% rate rider.
-As seen in the chart, assuming a fixed natural gas cost and the same energy consumption for customers on the LEC network, the proposed net increase would result in an energy cost of \$88.56 / MWh in 2022, assuming an annual increase of 3% above an average inflation rate of 1.5% over the 5 years.
-The average energy cost is still well below the current cost of electric baseboard heating, which increased from \$112.61 / MWh to \$116.03 / MWh on April 1, 2018, and remains below other district energy providers.
-The recent historical lows in natural gas prices should also be considered, as they have contributed to the low prices LEC has been able to provide to customers.
-A decrease of 17% on January 1, 2018 of Rate 3 by FortisBC has delivered a noticeable drop in the LEC \$ / MWh.
+As seen in the chart below, assuming fixed natural gas costs and the same energy consumption for customers on the LEC network, the proposed net increase would result in an energy cost of just under \$90 / MWh in 2021.
+This figure assumes an annual increase of 3% above an average inflation rate of 2% over the next two years.
+The average energy cost is still well below the current cost of electric baseboard heating, \$118 / MWh, and remains below other district energy providers.
+The historical lows in natural gas prices from 2016-2018 should also be considered as contributors to the low prices LEC has been able to provide customers.
+The rupture of the Enbridge pipe caused these natural gas prices to rise from late 2018 to early 2019 and LEC prices rose concurrently.